shoshani-michael/talk-to-repo/README.md

 ## Potential improvements

-- The dependency on Pinecone could be removed and replaced with a simple NumPy array.
-I just wanted to try Pinecone.
+- The dependency on Pinecone could be removed and replaced with a local vector database
 - Replace the `chat_stream` endpoint with a WebSocket implementation to improve real-time communication.
-- Ask the model not to generatively reference its sources.
-Instead, simply copy the code snippet directly.
 - The splitter could be improved.
 Right now, it's a character splitter that favors newlines, but OpenAI has implemented a similar one that splits on tokens instead.
 - Get inspired by Replit's Ghostwriter for the embeddings and retrieval mechanisms, to account for the hierarchy of code structure
+- Use [Tree-Sitter](https://github.com/tree-sitter) to traverse the repo and create embedding at the function / module level

+## Credit

+Big thanks to [@mtenenholtz](https://github.com/mtenenholtz), who published [chat-twitter](https://twitter.com/marktenenholtz/status/1651568107192983553).
+This project started thanks to the embed-query-generate loop from that project.